 - Extreme thirst.

-- Less frequent urination.
+- Less frequent urination (or no urination).

-- Dark-colored urine.
+- Dark-colored, strong-smelling urine.

-- Dizziness or confusion.
+- Dizziness, lightheadedness, or sudden confusion.

-Seek immediate medical care if you experience:
+Seek immediate emergency medical care if you or a loved one experience:

-- Bloody or black stool.
+- Bloody or black, tarry stool.

-- Confusion or fainting (signs of shock).
+- Extreme confusion, lethargy, or fainting (potential signs of hypovolemic shock).

-- No urination for 24 hours.
+- No urination for 12 to 24 hours.

 Causes